-See Section 3.b. for attached maps, with one map showing a close-up of the site and another map showing where the site is located in context of the City Affordable Housing Targeted Area Map.
+See Section 3.b for the attached maps showing the close up of the site and another map showing where the site is located in context of the City Affordable Housing Targeted Area Map.

 24. Identify any existing buildings on the proposed site, noting any that are currently occupied.
 Describe the planned demolition of any buildings on the site.